oscarbenjamin/blog/_sources/wip/data-structures-1/index.rst.txt

     In[2]:= expr2 = x[Cos]
     Out[2]:= x[Cos]

-Indexing into the expression gives as the ``args`` but also the head is simply the first of the ``args``::
+Indexing into the expression gives the ``args`` but also the head is simply the first of the ``args``::

     In[3]:= expr2[[0]]